Collin County Expunction of Sex Crimes Attorneys

 - A sex crime charge was dismissed

-- The prosecution elected not to take a charge to trial and recommended expunction
+- The prosecution elected not to bring a charge to trial and recommended an expunction

 - An individual was convicted of a sex crime but later received a pardon

-What is involved in the process of expunction?
+What is involved in the process of expungement?

-How long do I have to wait to apply for expunction?
+How long do I have to wait to apply for an expungement?

-In most cases, you must observe a waiting period to apply for expunction, measured from the date of the underlying criminal incident or the date of your arrest.
+In most cases, you must observe a waiting period to apply for an expunction.
+This period gets measured from the date of the underlying criminal incident or the date of your arrest.
 Misdemeanors are subject to a two-year waiting period, while most felonies have a three-year waiting period.
 Certain felonies may have longer periods.

 Can I apply for expunction if I obtained an order of non-disclosure?

-Generally no. Orders of non-disclosure are typically granted in cases for which expunction cannot be provided.
+Generally no. Non-disclosure orders are typically granted when an expungement is not possible.
 For example, convictions may be subject to an order of non-disclosure but cannot receive an expunction.

-If I obtained expunction of a sex crime, do I still have to disclose the fact that I was arrested and charged?
+If I obtained an expungement of a sex crime, do I still have to disclose that I got arrested and charged?

-If you receive an expunction of your arrest record, you may legally deny that you were arrested for a sex crime, unless you are participating under oath in a court proceeding regarding that arrest.
-In any circumstances where you are required to disclose that you were arrested for a sex crime, you are also entitled to clarify that the arrest/charges were expunged from your record.
+If you receive an expunction of your arrest record, you may legally deny that you got arrested for a sex crime.
+In any circumstances where you must disclose that you got arrested for a sex crime, you can also clarify that the incident has been expunged.

-Contact an Expunction Attorney at Rosenthal Kalabus & Therrian
+Contact an Expungement Attorney at Rosenthal Kalabus & Therrian

-If you need help with expunging an arrest record for a sex crime, call Rosenthal Kalabus & Therrian today at (972) 369-0577 for a free, confidential consultation to speak with an expunction attorney about your legal rights and options for obtaining an expunction of your record.
+If you need help to expunge an arrest record for a sex crime, call Rosenthal Kalabus & Therrian today at (972) 369-0577.
+Get started with a confidential consultation to speak with an expunction attorney about your legal options.